How to Automate Your Integration For Smarter Business Workflows

 Imagine this automation scenario:

 You want your help desk application to sort the incoming tickets based on labels.
-Any ticket labeled “Software” goes to Jira, while any ticket labeled “hardware” goes to Azure DevOps.
+Any ticket labeled “Software” goes to Jira, while any ticket labeled “Hardware” goes to Azure DevOps.

 This is one application of automation in a customer support ecosystem.
+The routing happens instantly based on predefined rules, and no one has to manually assign each ticket.

 Types of Automation